dani8439/slice-nyc/mvp-notes.md

 Reach goals:

 User can filter Restaurants by neighborhood and borough -- EXTRA REACH, not necessary to fulfill project requirements.
+X

 To Do:
 Check that code is DRY.
 Limited logic in controllers.
 Check activerecord level scope (does it fulfill?)
+X (Two scope methods, for borough, and for user_id.)
 Check that other users can't access someone else's reviews.
+X

+What about restaurants with more than one location?